Junkuang19/bootcamp_Junkuang_Lai/Bootcamp_Junkuang_Lai/project/notebooks/README.md

 Comparative performance charts

 ## Assumptions & Constraints
-+ The data is obtained from Yahoo Finance using the yfinance library, focusing on daily OHLCV for AAPL in 2023.
++ The data is obtained from Yahoo Finance using the yfinance library, focusing on daily OHLCV for NVDA on 2025 June.
 + Numeric columns with missing values are imputed using the median, while columns with more than 50% missing data are removed.
 + Outliers are identified using the IQR method and visualized through boxplots; extreme outliers may be flagged or excluded.
 + The data is considered accurate as provided by the API, though access may be subject to rate limits or temporary unavailability.